shashank-srikant/6.867_term_project/docs/README.md

 ## Next steps
 - Debug why our implementation is slow, so we can scale our experiments up to larger datasets
 - Continue to refine our neural network architecture, to hopefully get even better results
-- Try out some data augmentation approaches (or just take out the most common types), so that our neural network predictions are less generate w.r.t. the by far most frequent types.
+- Try out some data augmentation approaches (or just take out the most common types), so that our neural network predictions are less degenerate with regard to the most frequent types.